 Crystal-clear Adriatic waters, sun-soaked boat parties, and beachside stages buzzing with some of the hottest acts in electronic music – Hideout in Croatia is the ultimate European beach festival.

 Music wise, Hideout Festival’s open-air venues feature all electronic styles, from house and trance to drum ‘n’ bass, grime, techno, and disco, presented by more than 150 artists.
-Hannah Wants, Jamie Jones, Chase & Status, Patrick Topping, Hot Since 82, and Skream are among Hideout’s headliners this year.
+Folamour (A/V), East End Dubs, Kings Of The Rollers, and 4AM KRU are among Hideout’s headliners this year.

 Roskilde Festival, Roskilde, Denmark